-New York Stock Exchange gets female chief
+NYSE appoints first female chief

 Ms Cunningham replaces Thomas Farley, who had run America's best-known stock exchange since 2013.

-She began her career at Bank of America Securities and held senior positions at Nasdaq before taking up roles at NYSE.
+She began her career at JJC, later part of Bank of America Securities and held senior positions at Nasdaq before taking up roles at the NYSE.

 Adena Friedman became chief executive of the Nasdaq, which is dominated by technology companies, in January 2017.

-However NYSE and Nasdaq no longer dominate trading the way they used to.
-The rise of electronic trading has reduced the proportion of share trading business that goes through the two exchanges.
+However, the NYSE and Nasdaq no longer dominate trading the way they used to.
+The rise of electronic trading has reduced the proportion of share trading business that goes through the two exchanges, which are often rivals competing for new listings such as Spotify and Snap, both of which floated on the NYSE.

-Thomas Farley joined NYSE in 2013 after it was bought by Intercontinental Exchange (ICE).
+Thomas Farley joined the NYSE in 2013 after it was bought by Intercontinental Exchange (ICE).

 The Wall Street Journal reported he will become head of the private investment firm Far Point, which is backed by activist investor Daniel Loeb.